cometa/Autonomia/ConvNet/README.md

 > `steering` and `trhottle` values are in the `[0,180]` range with `90` as neutral.
 This is the values received by the RC radio receiver and captured by the Arduino controller.

-Streaming video is automatically ingested and stored in the Autonomia server in `flv` files of 5 minutes length with the filename including the vehicle identifier and an Epoch timestamp in seconds.
-A video file stored in Autonomia cloud has a name that includes a `camera_key` unique for the vehicle, and an Epoch `timestamp`.
+Streaming video is automatically ingested and stored in the Vederly server in `flv` files of 5 minutes length with the filename including the vehicle identifier and an Epoch timestamp in seconds.
+A video file stored in Vederly cloud has a name that includes a `camera_key` unique for the vehicle, and an Epoch `timestamp`.
 For instance: `74DA388EAC61-1482024251.flv`

 ## Preparation Steps
 Once a telemetry video file has been downloaded, the preparation steps are: